Francis Skidmore

 Francis Alfred Skidmore (1817 – 13 November 1896) was a British metalworker best known for high-profile commissions, including the glass and metal roof of the Oxford University Museum of Natural History (1859), the Hereford Cathedral choir screen (1862) and the Albert Memorial (1866–73) in London.

 Skidmore was heavily influenced by Gothic Revival style, a movement characterised by its use of medieval designs and styles.
 He was a member of both the Oxford Architectural Society and the Ecclesiological Society, two organisations which endorsed the Gothic Revival style.
 Skidmore also worked closely with architect Sir George Gilbert Scott.

 Early life and work

 Francis Alfred Skidmore was born in Birmingham, the son of Francis Skidmore, a jeweller.
 The Skidmore family moved to Coventry around 1822, possibly because Coventry was an important watchmaking centre.
 Skidmore learned metalworking from his father and completed a seven-year apprenticeship with him.
 In 1845, father and son registered as silversmiths under the name F. Skidmore and son.
-Their early work as silversmiths consisted primarily of church plate.
-The earliest known examples of Skidmore's work includes three silver chalices made for St John the Baptist Church, Coventry (1845), St Giles' Church, Exhall (1845) and St Alkmund's Church, Derby (1846).
+Their early work as silversmiths consisted primarily of church plates.
+The earliest known examples of Skidmore's work include three silver chalices made for St John the Baptist Church, Coventry (1845), St Giles' Church, Exhall (1845) and St Alkmund's Church, Derby (1846).